CalebBell/fluids/docs/tutorial.rst

 >>> ATMOSPHERE_1976.thermal_conductivity(T=400)
 0.033657148617592114

-ATMOSPHERE_NRLMSISE00 is the recommended model, and calculates atmospheric density, temperature, and pressure as a function of height, latitude/longitude, day of year, and seconds since start of day.
+:py:class:`~.ATMOSPHERE_NRLMSISE00` is the recommended model, and calculates atmospheric density, temperature, and pressure as a function of height, latitude/longitude, day of year, and seconds since start of day.
 The model can also take into account solar and geomagnetic disturbances which effect the atmosphere at very high elevations if more parameters are provided.
 It is valid up to 1000 km.
-This model is somewhat slow; it is a Python port of the fortran version, created by Joshua Milas.
+This model is somewhat slow; it is a Python port of the Fortran version, created by Joshua Milas.
 It does not support gravity profiles or transport properties, but does calculate the composition of the atmosphere (He, O, N2, O2, Ar, H2, N2 as constituents).